 The Ministry of Finance sold PLN 8.07 billion worth of bond swaps on auction on Thursday, in return it acquired PLN 7.77 billion worth of bonds maturing next year.

 The economic climate index calculated by the Research Institute for Economic Development of the Warsaw School of Economics (IRG SGH) increased by 3.1 points quarter-to-quarter and amounts 3 points in Q4 2017.
 In year-to-year terms, the index has gone up by 11.8 points.

 The European Commission (EC) increased the forecast of this year’s GDP growth by 0.7 percentage point to 4.2 percent.
 For 2018, the forecast was increased by 0.6 percentage points to 3.8 percent.
 For 2019, the EC predicts 3.4 percent GDP growth.

 The Composite Leading Indicator (CLI) for Poland decreased by 0.08 points m/m in September to 99.1 points.
 In y/y terms, the indicator decreased by 1.15 points.

 To a surprise of no one, the Monetary Policy Council (RPP) has decided to keep interest rates unchanged.

 The registered unemployment rate amounted to 6.6 percent in October, down by 0.2 percent in month-on-month terms, and 1.6 percentage points lower y/y, based on estimates from job centers, the Ministry of Family, Labor and Social Policy announced.

-The harmonized index of consumer prices for Poland stood at 1.3 percent year-on-year in June, compared to 1.5 percent in May, according to data released by the EU’s statistics office Eurostat.
-In month-on-month terms, prices decreased by 0.1 percent.
+The volume of seasonally adjusted retail trade in Poland grew by 6.5 percent year-on-year in September, according to a data release from the EU’s statistics office Eurostat.
+In month-on-month terms, it increased by 0.8 percent.